tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ### Mutable Objects

-When using the argument version of `Hash.new` there is a phrase in the documentation you need to keep in mind (emphasis mine):
+When using the argument version of `Hash.new` there is a phrase in the documentation we need to keep in mind (emphasis mine):

 > If obj is specified, this **single object** will be used for all default values.